wagdav/thewagner.net/content/2020-02-29-Parallel-mindset.markdown

 * Tracing garbage collection (Java, Python, Go, Haskell)
 * Ownership tracking (Rust)

-Is it be possible to make parallelism, that is allocation of code to processors, automatic?
+Would it be possible to make parallelism, that is allocation of code to processors, automatic?

 With automatic memory management we stopped using `malloc` and `free`.
 To automate parallelism we need restrict our programming style and give up